AMD Ryzen 6000 RDNA 2 iGPU Smashes Iris Xe DG1, GeForce MX350 In New Benchmarks

 The user ran the benchmark on Corsair's Xenomorph device, which could be an upcoming mini-PC from the manufacturer unless the company plans to venture into the gaming laptop market.
 UserBenchmark also specified the FP7 socket that should be the new platform for the Ryzen 6000 series.
 The Ryzen 6000 processor from the UserBenchmark entry lacks a name so we'll have to refer to it by its 100-000000518-41_N OPN code for now.
 But if we have to speculate, it could be the Ryzen 7 6800H or Ryzen 9 6900HS/HX.
 UserBenchmark detected the unreleased AMD chip with an eight-core and 16-thread configuration after all.

 According to the report, the Zen 3+ APU sports a 3.1 GHz base clock and 3.9 GHz boost clock, but the OPN code points to 4.1 GHz.
 The processor is probably an engineering sample so the final specifications can vary.
-Remember to take the benchmark results with a truckload of salt since UserBenchmark isn't known for being a biased benchmark tool.
+Remember to take the benchmark results with a truckload of salt since UserBenchmark is known for being a biased benchmark tool.
 Additionally, the Ryzen 6000 is a single submission, while the scores from the other processors in the comparison are averaged results from different users.

 AMD Ryzen 6000 CPU Benchmarks